MatthewLane412/PyBer_Analysis/README.md

 ![PyBer_Summary_df_line_Graph](/analysis/PyBer_fare_summary.png)

 ## Summary
 Based on the results.
-I have 3 business recommendations.
+I have 3 business recommendations to address possible disparities among city types.

-- klasdjf
+- First - rural cities price per fare should decrease slightly, giving more opportunties to the rural communities to use PyBer ride-sharing.
 - lkjsadf
 - lkasdj